dymodi/dymodi.github.io/MLfolds/basics/Data-Preprocessing.md

 Missing data is a very common problem for practical data.
 Pandas have a [discussion](https://pandas.pydata.org/pandas-docs/stable/missing_data.html) on working with missing data.

+## Imbalanced Classes

+The problem of imbalanced classes is very common in practical working, here we have a [discussion](https://elitedatascience.com/imbalanced-classes) on how to handle imblanced classes.

 ## Removing Outliers

 Whether we should/need remove the outliers from the dataset is a tricky problem.
 Some comments [here](https://stats.stackexchange.com/questions/200534/is-it-ok-to-remove-outliers-from-data/200923) argue that outliers should not be removed from the data or we can conduct a sensitivity analysis given the existence of those outliers or not.